javiabellan/machine-learning/readme.md

   </tr>
 </table>

-Here are my personal chaetsheets.
-I've written these cheatsheets for keep track my knowledge, but you can use it as a guide for learning aswell!
+Here are my personal AI chaetsheets.
+I wrote them for keep track my knowledge, but you can use it as a guide for learning aswell!